 - With solution rate at 10 Hz and with ZDA message rate set to 10 the ZDA message will be output at 10/10 = 1 Hz rate.

-- Course over ground in the VTG and RMC message is not populated when the speed is below 0.1 m/s.
+- On firmware versions 2.4 and older Course Over Ground (COG) in the VTG and RMC message is not populated when the speed is below 0.1 m/s.